kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/unbounded-return-data.md

 }
 ```

 In the above example one can observe that even though the `Victim` contract has not explicitly requested `bytes memory data` to be returned, and has furthermore given the external call a gas stipend of 2500, Solidity will still invoke `RETURNDATACOPY` during the top-level call-frame.
 This means the `Attacker` contract, through revert or return, can force the `Victim` contract to consume unbounded gas during their own call-frame and not that of the `Attacker`.
-Given that memory gas costs grow exponentially after 23 words, this attack vector has the potential to prevent certain contract flows from being executed.
+Given that memory gas costs grow exponentially after 23 words, this attack vector has the potential to prevent certain contract flows from being executed due to an `Out of Gas` error.
+Examples of vulnerable contract flows include unstaking or undelegating funds where a callback is involved.
+Here the user may be prevented from unstaking or undelegating their funds, because the transaction reverts due to insufficient gas.

 ### Mitigation